Mathieuherbos/js-datavisualisation-challenge/README.md

   5.1 Create via the DOM the canvas in the HTML.
   5.2 Define what type of graph I want to draw.
   5.3 Supply Chart.js with data, labels, and other options.
-6. Create the third canvas:
+6. Create the third canvas with json
 ## Ressources
 https://www.chartjs.org/docs/latest/
 https://developer.mozilla.org/fr/docs/Web/API/Element/insertAdjacentHTML
 https://stackoverflow.com/questions/9927126/how-to-convert-the-following-table-to-json-with-javascript

 ## Tools and languages
+JavaScript, Json, Ajax

 ## Screenshots